-It is illegal in Vermont to dispose of waste or trash through burning or leaving it anywhere other than an approved and permitted disposal facility.
+It is illegal in Vermont to dispose of waste through burning or leaving it anywhere other than a permitted disposal facility.
+You can find more information on NWSWD’S illegal burning and dumping ordinance here.

 - Dates and times: When did you first become aware of the dumping?
 Do you know when it first occurred?